 Graduate Education

-Since 1990, the LRC administers the Master of Science in Lighting degree for those interested in a multidisciplinary education in lighting.
-Whether you are a recent college graduate, an early career professional, or looking to start in the lighting industry, this program will prepare you for a career in design, manufacturing, or general lighting practice.
-The graduate program is suitable for those with a background in physics, engineering, architecture and design fields and includes a guaranteed, paid 3-month summer internship.
+Since 1990, the LRC has offered the Master of Science in Lighting degree for those interested in a multidisciplinary education in lighting.
+Soon after, a doctoral program was also established.
+Whether you are a recent college graduate, an early career professional, or looking to start in the lighting industry, the M.S.
+Lighting program will prepare you for a career in design, manufacturing, or general lighting practice.
+This graduate program is suitable for those with a background in physics, engineering, architecture and design fields and includes a guaranteed, paid 3-month summer internship.

 Career Opportunities After Graduation

 Lighting is a multidisciplinary topic cutting across many fields.
-In the M.S. in Lighting program, students learn a broad array of topics such as electronics, optics, thermomechanics, 3D printing, sensors, metrology, business, and entrepreneurship through classes such as Lighting Technologies & Applications, Lighting Workshop, Lighting Design, Human Factors, and in the execution of their final master's project.
-This foundation allows students to seek employment not only in the lighting industry but also in semiconductors, electronics, software, 3D printing, and engineering companies.
+In the M.S. in Lighting program, students learn a broad array of topics such as electronics, optics, thermomechanics, 3D printing, sensors, metrology, lighting design tools and strategies, and entrepreneurship through classes such as Lighting Technologies & Applications, Physics of Light, Lighting Workshop, Lighting Design, Human Factors, and in the execution of their final master's project.
+This foundation allows students to seek employment in various fields within the lighting industry as well as in semiconductors, electronics, software, 3D printing, and engineering companies.

-Our graduates have gone on to industry careers in technology, design, and manufacturing, as well as to Ph.D. research programs and medical school.
+Our graduates have gone on to industry careers in technology, design, and manufacturing, as well as to Ph.D. research programs and complementary educations, for example medical school.
 A few of these companies include:

 Graduates have also gone on to work in federal and state government agencies and university and national laboratories.